-So, you just need to pull out your each bank (e.g ICICI, SBI, HDFC, Kotak etc.) statement ending in March, June, September and December.
-Find the interest pay-out and add to grand total.
+Almost all the banks in India pay out interest quarterly (every 3 months).
+You just need to pull out your each bank (e.g ICICI, SBI, HDFC, Kotak etc.) statement ending in March, June, September and December.
+Find the interest pay-out and add up.

 Count March (of preceding year) interest as well.
 Remember, financial year in USA is counted from 1 Jan to 31 Dec whereas in India, it is 1 April to 31 March.